❉ We look back at some of the greatest closing chapters in TV history, from Blackadder to Battlestar Galactica.

 Though creators David Lynch and Mark Frost were holding out for a third series (not knowing they’d be waiting 26 years for one), CBS yanked the plug and so a show that was sold on the headline-grabbing question of who killed Laura Palmer bid a final farewell with viewers asking “What the fuck was that all about?”
 With a nod to its soap opera roots, Lynch lays on cliffhanger after cliffhanger in the series finale as Audrey Horne is apparently blown to bits and Donna’s Dad seemingly kills local bigwig Ben Horne, while Agent Dale Cooper is busy bumping into dead friends and lovers in the Black Lodge, the extradimensional place where the forces of good and evil battle it out.
 Or something.
 The episode climaxes with Cooper having escaped the Lodge, only to go into the bathroom for a tooth brushing and see his reflection as Killer Bob, the series’s Big Bad and previous inhabiter of Leland Palmer

 Happy endings: Lynch planned to follow the series with a run of ‘Twin Peaks’ movies.
-But the first and only one was a prequel, so the fates of Agent Cooper and the town’s finest and sexiest remain freeze-framed in 1991… For now…
+But the first and only one was a prequel, and the ultimate fate of Agent Cooper remains unclear in the 2017 series.

 ‘Only Fools & Horses’ (2003)